AAHA conference features updates on state of industry, initiatives

 Veterinary visits for pets increased slightly in 2011 after decreasing in 2010, according to the annual State of the Industry Report from the American Animal Hospital Association.
 Revenues for companion animal practices increased at the same rate as inflation in 2011.

 The new report came out at AAHA's annual conference, March 15-18 in Denver.
-The conference also highlighted AAHA's participation in the Partnership for Preventive Pet Healthcare to promote veterinary visits (see page 1145) and in the Pet Nutrition Alliance to promote nutritional assessments during veterinary visits (page 1147).
+The conference also highlighted AAHA's participation in the Partnership for Preventive Pet Healthcare to promote veterinary visits (see article) and in the Pet Nutrition Alliance to promote nutritional assessments during veterinary visits (article).

-At the conference, Dr. Mark Russak assumed the office of AAHA president (page 1149).
-The association honored a number of AAHA-accredited practices and a veterinary student (page 1154).
+At the conference, Dr. Mark Russak assumed the office of AAHA president (article).
+The association honored a number of AAHA-accredited practices and a veterinary student (article).

 State of the industry